aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/copying-rows-and-columns-in-php/_index.md

 {{< /highlight >}}
 ### **Copying Columns**
-Aspose.Cells provides the copyColumn method of the Cells class, this method copies all types of data, including formulas - with updated references - and values, comments, cell formats, hidden cells, images and other drawing objects from the source column to the destination column.
+Aspose.Cells provides the copyColumn method of the Cells class.
+This method copies all types of data, including formulas—with updated references—and values, comments, cell formats, hidden cells, images and other drawing objects from the source column to the destination column.

 The copyColumn method takes the following parameters:

 - the source Cells object,
 - source column index, and
 - the destination column index.